Anthony DeSclafani

-Anthony James DeSclafani (born April 18, 1990), nicknamed Disco and T-Bone, is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He previously played for the Miami Marlins and Cincinnati Reds.
-He played college baseball for the University of Florida.
-The Toronto Blue Jays selected DeSclafani in the sixth round of the 2011 MLB draft.
-He made his MLB debut in 2014.
+Anthony James DeSclafani (born April 18, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Cincinnati Reds, San Francisco Giants, and Arizona Diamondbacks.
+DeSclafani played college baseball for the Florida Gators and was selected by the Toronto Blue Jays in the sixth round of the 2011 MLB draft.
+He made his MLB debut in 2014 with the Marlins.

 Early life

 DeSclafani grew up in Howell Township, New Jersey, and attended Colts Neck High School (class of 2008) in Colts Neck Township, New Jersey.

 College career

 The Boston Red Sox selected DeSclafani in the 22nd round of the 2008 Major League Baseball draft.
 Rather than accept a signing bonus of about $200,000, he enrolled at the University of Florida, where he played college baseball for the Florida Gators baseball team.
 In 2010, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.